Lythom/capsule/README.md

 ## Changelog ##

+**1.16.5-5.0.94 : Blueprint reload fix**

+- Fix bug that would prevent reloading a blueprint
+- Add a "withEnchant" option to /giveLinked command so that the capsule is given with recall enchant.
+- Fix recall enchantment description translation

+**1.16.5-5.0.86 : Fix height deployment limits and activation time as client config**

+- Fix bug that would prevent capsules from deploying above or under certain height in world
+- Fix activation configuation that cannot be client side: activation duration is now a common config, client configuration was removed.

 **1.16.5-5.0.76 : preview duration config and custom template load**

 - Add a client configuration for capsule activation duration (duration of the preview when right clicking).
 Default unchanged 120 tick (6 seconds).